amshen0110/anglefish123/README.md

 ### Salutations 👋 I'm Angela 😄

+I'm pretty new to this platform so currently in the proccess of uploading my projects!

 - 🔭 More projects and repositories to come!
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on more projects to come!